SOP-MINI/sop-site/content/sop1/lab/l0/index.en.md

 `optarg` is stored in static buffer, it is overwritten with next call to getopt, if you need to store values from this buffer make copies (strcpy, memory allocation).

-Long options like `--count 10`  are recognized by getopt_long, however they are not part of the POSIX standard, it is GNU extension and we are not going to use them here.
+Long options like `--count 10` are recognized by getopt_long, however they are not part of the POSIX standard, it is GNU extension, and we are not going to use them here.

 ## Task 7 - environment variables 1